 Even before Bee was born, I hated grocery shopping.

-Making a list, going to the store after working 10+ hours a day, and spending sooo much money.
+Making a list, going to the store after working 10+ hours a day, and spending so much money.

 Please tell me I’m not the only one who thinks that the price of groceries is outrageous!

 It wasn’t as big of a deal to me back then as it is now.
 Hubby & I both worked and spending more money than we had to on groceries wasn’t really the end of the world.
 Even though it was something that didn’t hurt us, I still didn’t enjoy it.
 With the swipe of my debit card, I was giving up more of our hard earned money than I had to on a weekly basis.